mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 41 |Kiss - Use: A party scene drug that is a small purple patch placed on one’s temple.
 Effects: Hyperactivity and the desire to move.
 Side Effects: Long-term use causes violent tremors.
 Addiction: 2% chance of being addicted upon first use.
 Chances increase by 5% after each use.
 | 42 |Kronk - Use: Leaves of the marijuana plant that are smoked.
 Effects: A pleasant euphoria, sense of relaxation, and heightened sensory perception.
 Side Effects: Anxiety, fear, distrust, panic, and a loss of the sense of personal identity.
 Long-term use leads to schizophrenia or other psychotic disorders.
 Addiction: 1% chance of being addicted upon first use.
 Chances increase by 4% after each use.
 | 43 |Glitch - Use: A blue slime that is inhaled through the nose.
 Effects: Euphoria and the sensation of spinning.
 Side Effects: Upset stomach, muscle aches, dizziness, headaches, and urine turns blue.
 Long- term use has been linked to a host of medical issues including kidney failure and brain tumors.
 Addiction: 1% chance of being addicted upon first use.
 Chances increase by 30% after each use.
 | 44 |Snif - Use: A mist that is inhaled.
-Effects: Infl ated self-esteem and elevated mood.
+Effects: Inflated self-esteem and elevated mood.
 Side Effects: Confusion or disorientation, muscle weakness, and bone pain.
 Addiction: 5% chance of being addicted upon first use.
 Chances increase by 10% after each use.
 | 45 |Flutter - Use: Pinkish green crystals that resemble sugar and are ingested.
 Effects: The sensation of extreme sexual pleasure.
 Side Effects: The loss of hair and teeth with long-term use is associated with kidney failure.
 Addiction: 2% chance of being addicted upon first use.
 Chances increase by 20% after each use.
 | 46 |Zeem's Tears - Use: Blue-green crystals that are smoked.
 Effects: Peaceful calm and contentedness.
 Side Effects: Intense feelings of loneliness and a number of gastrointestinal diseases.
 Addiction: 1% chance of being addicted upon first use.
 Chances increase by 20% after each use.
 | 47 |Smolder - Use: A heated liquid that is injected.
 Effects: Increased alertness and energy, as well as enhanced empathy.
 Side Effects: Fever, unusual eye movements, jerky movements, and increased gambling, sexual, or other overpowering urges.
 Addiction: 30% chance of being addicted upon first use.
 Chances increase by 8% after each use.